 On November 24, 2010, CJA and the NYCLU petitioned New York court for an order mandating an investigation into the allegations of professional misconduct advanced in CJA’s original complaint.
 On April 6, 2011, the New York Supreme Court in Manhattan heard oral arguments on whether to dismiss the petition.
 This was the first time a U.S. court had considered whether a psychologist’s participation in abusive interrogations could violate professional standards.
 On August 11, 2011, the court dismissed CJA’s complaint on a narrow, procedural ground.

-CJA calls on the American Psychological Association to investigate the case against Dr. Leso that has been before its Ethics Committee since 2007 and on the New York Assembly to enact the New York Anti-Torture Bill, also known as the Gottfried Duane Bill, which expressly defines professional obligations in the context of detention abroad and explicitly prohibits NY-licensed health professionals from any involvement in torture or other abuse of detainees.
+CJA also called on the New York Assembly to enact the New York Anti-Torture Bill, also known as the Gottfried Duane Bill, which expressly defines professional obligations in the context of detention abroad and explicitly prohibits NY-licensed health professionals from any involvement in torture or other abuse of detainees.
 Read CJA’s testimony in support of the Gottfried Duane Bill at New York Senator Duane’s public forum concerning medical professionals, torture, and the law.

 Documents made public by the United States Senate Armed Services Committee, the Central Intelligence Agency, and the Department of Defense, among others, make clear that prisoners held in U.S. detention facilities in Guantanamo, Iraq, Afghanistan, and in CIA-operated “black sites” around the world were tortured within the meaning of that term under international law.
 Further, health professionals, and psychologists in particular, played a prominent role at every stage of the development and implementation of the program of torture used at these sites.